-- A. Upon receipt of an application for the subdivision of property as set forth in Article III, such application shall be reviewed by the Water Quality Administrator to determine if such property lies wholly or in part within a water supply watershed area. - B. If a parcel is determined to be in a watershed, the Water Quality Administrator shall determine if such application complies with the requirements of this Chapter and shall certify to such on any application forms, on preliminary development drawings and on any plat proposed for recordation.
+- A. Upon receipt of an application for the subdivision of property as set forth in Article III, such application shall be reviewed by the Water Quality Administrator to determine if such property lies wholly or in part within a water supply watershed area. - B. If a parcel is determined to be in a watershed, the Water Quality Administrator shall determine if such application complies with the requirements of this Chapter and shall any plat proposed for recordation.
 The certification shall state: